Bishop (Marvel Comics): Early life

-Born about 80 years in the future of the Marvel Universe, Bishop was the son of Aboriginal mutant refugees who fled to America from Australia one day before Australia was devastated by a nuclear attack.
+Bishop was born about 80 years in the future of the Marvel Universe.
 He was raised in a mutant concentration camp in the aftermath of the Summers Rebellion, an uprising in which mutants and humans joined forces to destroy the Sentinels.
 Bishop has a distinctive M brand over his right eye, used to identify mutants in his era.
 After his parents were killed, Bishop was taken in by a man named LeBeau, also called Witness, who was reportedly the last man to see the legendary X-Men alive.
 According to LeBeau, Bishop's adoptive grandmother took Bishop away from him.
 Bishop and his younger sister, Shard, were then subsequently raised by his grandmother within the same mutant concentration camp in Brooklyn.

 Bishop's grandmother taught him many legends of the X-Men, who were old allies of hers.
 Depowered by unknown means, she had entered the camps in secret to raise her grandchildren.
 Upon her deathbed, she made Bishop swear to protect Shard.
 After the Rebellion, the mutants were "emancipated" and sent out of the camps to fend for themselves.
 Bishop and Shard, who were only children, were left alone.
 They lived on the streets, stealing to survive until coming under the care of a family friend, a war veteran named Hancock.
 Slightly blind, Hancock nevertheless took on the task of raising the two.